 Dental decay and cavities are a few of the most common issues that smiles face.
 Like many other dental health concerns, they don’t discriminate against age, and anyone from young children to senior adult smiles are all affected.

 Our Puyallup team offers many ways to repair your smile after removing decay and to protect your teeth from the threat of future cavities with our filling, inlay, onlay, and crown restorations.
-Continue reading to discover which may be right for you!

 Why Replace Missing Teeth?